JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-tc.md

 ## New GitHub Checks Webhook Trigger
 {product="tc"}

-Version 2024.07 extends the collection of [build triggers](configuring-build-triggers.md) with a new trigger designed exclusively for GitHub-facing build configurations set up via TeamCity GitHub App connections.
+Version 2024.07 extends the collection of [build triggers](configuring-build-triggers.md) with a new trigger designed exclusively for GitHub-facing build configurations set up via [TeamCity GitHub App connections](configuring-connections.md#github-app).

 <img src="dk-checkstrigger-ghsummary.png" width="706" alt="Build summary info on GitHub"/>

-This new trigger is an all-in-one solution that implements a two-way GitHub-TeamCity integration: TeamCity configuration runs a build for all commits, no matter how frequently they are pushed, and communicates the build result status back to GitHub.
+The new trigger is an all-in-one solution that implements a two-way GitHub-TeamCity integration: TeamCity configuration runs a build for all pushes, no matter how frequently they occur, and communicates the build result status back to GitHub.
 With this trigger in place, you no longer need to configure the standard [VCS trigger](configuring-vcs-triggers.md) or [](commit-status-publisher.md).

 Learn more: [](github-checks-trigger.md)